-The actual exporting presented in the communication concerns military equipment and technical assistance both supplied and invoiced during the current year.
-The data is based on the delivery declarations which each holder of manufacturing or supplier licences is obliged to report to the ISP.
+The actual exports presented in the communication concerns military equipment and technical assistance both supplied and invoiced during the current year.
+The data is based on the declarations which each holder of manufacturing or supplier licences is obliged to report to the ISP.

-The actual exports as a rule are the part of the report that attracts most interest in the Riksdag, among the general public and in the media.
+The actual exports are usually the part of the communication that attracts most interest in the Riksdag, among the general public and in the media.
 The communication therefore contains a number of tables with different interfaces concerning annual exports.

-Table 15 shows the value of actual exports of military equipment by country in 2020.
-The table is broken down into MEC/OME and contains, at an aggregated level, information about which categories of equipment the exports related to.
+Table 15 shows the value of actual exports of military equipment by country in 2021.
+The table is broken down into MEC/OME and contains,

-Table 15 Value of actual exports of military equipment by country in 2020 (SEK)
+Table 15 Value of actual exports of military equipment by country in 2021 (SEK)